-Will Wiltschko is a graduate of UCLA with a B.A. and an M.A. in Political Science.
-At UCLA, Will worked as a student organizer for civil rights and studied the theory and philosophy behind nonviolence.
-He was a legal intern with the ACLU in Southern California, where he planned community outreach strategy within the state of California, fighting school districts in response to D.J. v.
-State of California on issues of equitable access to English Learner programs.
-Will was also recently a staffer on Bernie Sanders’ 2016 Presidential campaign, where he was the lead field organizer in Southwest Virginia.
-He ran operations out of the Southwest Virginia regional field office, where he trained and recruited hundreds of new volunteers
+Will is a graduate of UCLA with a B.A. and an M.A. in Political Science.
+At UCLA, studied and engaged with the theory and philosophy behind nonviolence.
+He was a legal intern with the ACLU in Southern California, focusing on education equity.
+Will also was a staffer on Bernie Sanders’ 2016 Presidential campaign, where he was the lead field organizer in Southwest Virginia.

 Aaron Lehmer-Chang, who comes out of the San Francisco Bay Area’s social and environmental justice movement, is a veteran of fair trade fights.
 He participated in the “Battle of Seattle” in 1999 where union members, environmentalists, and global justice activists shut down the World Trade Organization (WTO) meeting, and organized against the Free Trade Area of the Americas (FTAA) agreement with a student, labor, and community alliance.
 Aaron co-founded a regional eco-justice organization, Rooted in Resilience (formerly Bay Localize), which works to build equitable, resilient communities.
 He holds a Master’s in Globalization and the Environment from Humboldt State University and a triple BA in Anthropology, Environmental Studies, and Philosophy from Iowa State University.
 Aaron’s background also includes working for Van Jones’ Ella Baker Center for Human Rights as State Policy Director, for Julia Butterfly Hill’s Circle of Life Foundation, for David Brower’s Earth Island Institute, and with the Student Environmental Action Coalition (SEAC).